apache/openserverless-cli/tests/oplugins/README.md

   ~ under the License.
   ~
 -->
-# Welcome to olaris
+# Welcome to oplugins

 What is this?
-Is ops's olaris, aka tasks for ops.
+Is ops's oplugins, aka tasks for ops.

 In other words, the scripts executed by `ops`.